Please note, this page will continue to update as new information becomes available.

 The Greater Gig Harbor Foundation has a community resource page with helpful links

-Facebook Live Q&A with Mayor Kit Kuhn - COVID Update - every Friday at 10:00am
+Facebook Live Q&A with Mayor Kit Kuhn - COVID Update - every other Friday at 10:00am

 The Governor’s Office has a resource list for impacted businesses and employers